joernio/joern/docs/content/querying/_index.md

 # Nodes, Labels, and Expressions

-To get a first idea of the data which the language makes accessible, let us begin querying for all nodes of the code property graph via `cpg.all`:
+To begin exploring the data that the language exposes, let us begin querying for all nodes of the code property graph via `cpg.all`: